Carinsurance.com Insights

 For instance, Maserati, BMW, Porsche and Audi are some of the most expensive cars to insure.
 Subaru, Hyundai, Honda and Mazda are among the cheapest cars to insure.

-Find out how much car insurance costs for your car make and model in Oregon.
+See how much you’ll pay for car insurance for your specific make and model in Oregon.

 Insurance rates by car model